 Universal concepts Throughout history, the depiction of certain themes, such as death, birth, war, family, nature, and love, has been evident in works of art from all over the world.
 Sometimes painted in response to a historical event, such as Picasso's Guernica (1937; Museo Nacional Centro de Arte Reina Sofía, Madrid), which was inspired by the bombing of a Basque city during the Spanish Civil War, universal concepts defy cultural identity, and instead hold meaning for individuals regardless of time and place.
 For example, although Guernica encapsulates a single event, the idea of devastation is not confined to a specific era; the emotions triggered when thinking about such a tragedy are similar regardless of culture and time.
 Whether it is the quiet depiction of a family outing or a turbulent seascape, universal concepts continue to hold significance for the viewer, from the time the works were created to the present moment.

 Artists and society Many artists use societal issues (events in a community) as their inspiration, content, and theme, either being motivated to address them or represent them.
 As a result, their work can sometimes cause a heightened awareness of political or social issues, or even a shift in contemporary attitudes.
 Artists often portray historical events by expressing their own feelings about them, and most social artists create works with the sole intention of demonstrating their concerns.
 As a consequence, an artist's record of a battle, atrocity, or social problem may be more subjective (influenced by personal opinion) than other media.
-Many artists, such as Goya, Käthe Kollwitz, Honoré Daumier, have used their talents to affect change or to appeal for a cause, including those employed for propaganda and political purposes.
+Many artists, such as Goya, Käthe Kollwitz, and Honoré Daumier, have used their talents often in political contexts, to affect change, appeal for a cause, or create awareness.

 Regardless of creative intent, all artists' work is deeply tied to and constrained by the societal conditions in which it is produced – an artist working deep in a rainforest will have different resources, concerns, inspiration, and intent than an artist working in an industrial city.